Cohesin

 Cohesin is a protein complex that mediates sister chromatid cohesion, homologous recombination, and DNA looping.
 Cohesin is formed of SMC3, SMC1, SCC1 and SCC3 (SA1 or SA2 in humans).
 Cohesin holds sister chromatids together after DNA replication until anaphase when removal of cohesin leads to separation of sister chromatids.
 The complex forms a ring-like structure and it is believed that sister chromatids are held together by entrapment inside the cohesin ring.
 Cohesin is a member of the SMC family of protein complexes which includes Condensin, MukBEF and SMC-ScpAB.

-Cohesin was separately discovered in budding yeast by Douglas Koshland and Kim Nasmyth.
+Cohesin was separately discovered in budding yeast (Saccharomyces cerevisiae) both by Douglas Koshland and Kim Nasmyth in 1997.

-Structure
+Structure and subunits

 Cohesin is a multi-subunit protein complex, made up of SMC1, SMC3, RAD21 and SCC3 (SA1 or SA2).
 SMC1 and SMC3 are members of the Structural Maintenance of Chromosomes (SMC) family.
 SMC proteins have two main structural characteristics: an ATP-binding cassette-like 'head' domain with ATPase activity (formed by the interaction of the N- and C- terminals) and a hinge domain that allows dimerization of SMCs.
 The head and the hinge domains are connected to each other via long anti-parallel coiled coils.
 The dimer is present in a V-shaped form, connected by the hinges.

 The N-terminal domain of RAD21 contains two α-helices which forms a three helix bundle with the coiled coil of SMC3.
 The central region of RAD21 is thought to be largely unstructured but contains several binding sites for regulators of cohesin.
 This includes a binding site for SA1 or SA2, recognition motifs for separase cleavage and a region that is competitively bound by PDS5A, PDS5B or NIPBL.
 The C-terminal domain of RAD21 forms a winged helix that binds two β-sheets in the Smc1 head domain.

 Once RAD21 binds the SMC proteins, SCC3 can also associate with RAD21.
 When RAD21 binds on both SMC1 and SMC3, the cohesin complex forms a closed ring structure.
 The interfaces between the SMC subunits and RAD21 can open to allow DNA to pass in and out of the cohesin ring.

-While structures are available for many of the subunits and their interfaces, a structure of the entire cohesin complex has not been solved.
-Our knowledge of the conformation of cohesin comes largely from electron microscopy.
-These studies have revealed cohesin in numerous conformations including rings, elongated rods and most recently in a folded conformations.
-It is not known which conformation is predominant inside the cell and whether some are induced by sample preparation.
+A structure of the entire cohesin complex has been solved using cryo-electron microscopy.
+Key findings from the structural studies include: